jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 I hope you do!

+Learning the basics of how to use a programming language is easy.
+Learning how to be an excellent programmer is really hard and takes a **lot** of work.
+This book will demystify large parts of the process for you, but you have to put in the work yourself to really learn the material.
+You have to practice writing lots of programs in order to get good at writing programs.

+There are no shortcuts to mastery, but this book can serve as a trusted guide along the path.

 ## Programs and Programming Languages

 We've talked a lot about writing and reasoning about programs, but what is a program?
 Moreover, what is a programming language?